guptaprateek98/capstone_hotel/README.md

 # capstone_hotel

-## let's understand what i have done here.
+## let's have a look, what i have done here.

 Here the data-set given, was containing 119390 entries (rows) for two types of respective hotels for three years (2015-17), and each entry containing 32 categorical features which are especially helpful during complete analysis.
 ## Data-set